My mission for healthy plant-based weight loss

 I had messed up my metabolism by doing this for years and years.

-Here is the secret to lasting weight loss thanks to Chef AJ
+Lasting weight loss thanks to Chef AJ

 Once I started to eat a lot of non-starchy low-calorie, high fiber, nutrient dense, water-rich plant foods to the point of satiation I began to heal my metabolism and the weight began to come off.